China travel guide

 You cannot talk about China without mentioning the Great Wall.
-The further you go from Beijing, the more authentic and less crowded sections you’ll see, and when you do reach it you’ll quickly realise that this incredible series of fortifications, strung out over 13,000 miles along a twisting, dipping east-west line simply must be seen to be believed.
+The further you go from Beijing, the more you'll come across authentic and less-crowded sections.
+When you reach it you’ll quickly realise that this incredible series of fortifications, strung out for more than 13,000 miles along a twisting, dipping east-west line, simply must be seen to be believed.

-Considered the 8th Wonder of the World, the Terracotta Army are a series of three accidentally discovered underground pits in Xi’an containing 8,000 life-size terracotta figures that stand guard at the tomb of China’s first emperor.
+Considered the eighth Wonder of the World, the Terracotta Army is a series of three accidentally discovered underground pits in Xi’an containing 8,000 life-size terracotta figures that stand guard at the tomb of China’s first emperor.
 The detail is astounding: each warrior wears body armour, the soles of their shoes display tread patterns, and each of their heads and hands are unique.

-Despite their exalted status, threats from humans have left no more that 1,600 giant pandas in the wild and Chengdu was created with the sole purpose of rearing and breeding the hallowed creature.
-96% of its 92 acres are verdure and bamboo to provide a natural environment in which the pandas can thrive and prepare for release into the wild.
+Despite their exalted status, threats from humans have left no more that 1,600 giant pandas in the wild, and the Chengdu center was created with the sole purpose of rearing and breeding the hallowed creatures.
+Of its 92 acres, 96 percent is verdure and bamboo-filled, providing a natural environment in which the pandas can thrive and prepare for their release into the wild.

 West Lake in Hangzhou used to be regarded for its shimmering waters, but the once alluring body of water has now been choked by the addition of waste water and is just a small piece of China’s growing pollution puzzle.
 Not only does it smell like a cesspool, but the area around the lake is being further polluted by coaches that carry huge Chinese tour groups to the once peaceful spot.

 The smog levels in Beijing regularly exceed levels considered hazardous by the World Health Organisation and can reach more than 10 times the internationally accepted safety limit.
-Add to this the 5.5 million cars spitting out fumes on the city’s roads and you have a major problem; find your way round on foot instead of hopping in a taxi.
+Add to this the five and a half million cars spitting out fumes on the city’s roads and you have a major problem; find your way around on foot instead of hopping in a taxi.

-Despite claims that the exotic lotions and potions sold in China under the umbrella heading ‘Traditional Chinese Medicine’ can cure all ills, the animal parts used in them such as bear bile, tiger bones and rhino horn, involves inhumane treatment of thousands of endangered species.
+Despite claims that the exotic lotions and potions sold in China under the umbrella heading ‘Traditional Chinese Medicine’ can cure all ills, the animal parts used in them, such as bear bile, tiger bones and rhino horn, involve inhumane treatment of thousands of endangered species.
 Plus, they don’t work.
 Two very good reasons to steer well clear.